 The College continues to be affected by the COVID-19 pandemic.
-While all locations are currently open since the "shelter-at-home" guidelines were lifted during the fall 2021 semester, changing student preferences and reduced in-person events and conferences have resulted in significant lost revenues for the College for the years ended June 30, 2022 and 2021.
+While all locations are currently open since the "shelter-at-home" guidelines were lifted during the fall 2021 semester, changing student preferences and reduced in-person events and conferences have resulted in significant lost revenues for the College for the years ended June 30, 2023 and 2022.
 To offset the financial impact to students and the losses incurred by the College due to the disruption caused by COVID-19, the College received grants and other relief primarily from the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and the American Rescue Plan (ARP) Act.
 The College was allocated Higher Education Emergency Relief Fund (HEERF) grants under each of these Acts.
 HEERF 1 which was funded by CARES, totaled \$4,676,826, of which 50 percent was required to be given directly to students.
 HEERF 2 which was funded by CRRSAA, totaled \$10,389,325, of which \$2,338,413 was required to be given directly to students.
 HEERF 3 which was funded by ARP, totaled \$18,544,862, of which \$9,515,825 was required to be given directly to students.
-For the years ended June 30, 2022 and 2021, the College recognized HEERF grant revenue totaling \$14,061,505 and \$9,932,535, respectively.
-An additional

-\$2,391,805 and \$1,606,082 of HEERF institutional qualifying expenditures were spent in the years ended June 30, 2022 and 2021, respectively, but not yet recognized as revenue as of June 30, 2022 and 2021 due to contingencies related to spending the student portion.
-The College expects to spend the remaining HEERF funds of approximately \$2.9 million before the end of the grant period. \$1,479,000 of Coronavirus Relief Fund (CRF) federal grant revenue also funded through the CARES Act to be used for coronavirus relief was also passed through to the College from the State of Michigan and recognized as revenue as qualifying expenditures were incurred during the year ended June 30, 2021.
+For the years ended June 30, 2023 and 2022, the College recognized HEERF grant revenue totaling \$5,270,398 and \$14,061,505, respectively.
+An additional \$2,391,805 of HEERF institutional qualifying expenditures was spent in the year ended June 30, 2022, but not yet recognized as revenue as of June 30, 2022 due to contingencies related to spending the student portion.
+The College spent the remaining HEERF funds of approximately \$2.9 million before the end of the grant period in fiscal year 2023.
 No impairments were recorded as of the balance sheet date based on the effect on the College's operations to date; however, due to uncertainty surrounding the situation, management's judgment regarding this could change in the future.
 The severity of the continued impact due to COVID-19 on the College's financial condition, results of operations or cash flows will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on the College's community, all of which are uncertain and cannot be predicted.